Brampton Valley Way traffic-free cycle route

 Bikes

-You can use most kinds of bike on this route, but will be better off on something with thicker tyres.
+You can use most standard bikes on this route, but will be better off on something with thicker tyres.
 Road bikes will struggle.
 Tandems can be used, but trikes will struggle to get through.

 Toilets